How Much Do Wood Pellets Cost in 2025?

 Additives

-You might find bags of wood pellets with bark, cardboard, or recycled materials added in.
-This may yield lower wood pellet prices, but it results in a mixture that won’t burn as hot and produces more ash.
+You may find bags of wood pellets with bark, cardboard, or other recycled materials added.
+This may yield lower wood pellet prices, but it results in a mixture that burns less hot and produces more ash.

 Need professional help with your project?